necessarylion/oxen-queue/README.md

 Oxen will save the return of `work_fn` in the `result` field of the table.
 If your jobs return large results, we recommend saving your actual result somewhere else in your infrastructure, and to return a small debugging marker such as "ok" or even `null` or `undefined`.
 This will keep the Oxen table from growing unnecessarily large.

-If for any reason you want to stop processing jobs (for example, in the event of a graceful shutdown), call `ox.stopProcessing()`
+If for any reason you want to stop processing jobs (for example, in the event of a graceful shutdown), call `queue.stopProcessing()`

 All options that can be used with `process()`: